planning-and-learning/runir-mcp/docs/dumping.md

 # Dumping

-Validation calls return typed Python result objects and do not write files.
-Dumping is the explicit boundary for external processes that need JSON, PSV, or Markdown artifacts on disk.
+Validation is in-memory.
+Dump only when external processes need JSON, PSV, or Markdown files.

 ## `DumpFormat`